Easily accept crypto donations and future-proof your ministry.

 No worries—your private keys are backed up by a steel seed phrase.
 If your Ledger is lost or damaged, you can restore your funds on a new device using this seed phrase.
 We’ll show you exactly how to store and safeguard it.

-Some cryptocurrency wallets do not support ENS names.
-If that’s the case, you can post your wallet address directly on your website so donors can easily access it.
-Additionally, we provide a simple link that displays all wallet addresses for each type of cryptocurrency your church accepts.
-Donors can simply copy and paste the correct address for their preferred currency and complete their donation seamlessly.
+Some cryptocurrency wallets do not currently support ENS names.
+In those cases, your church can simply display the wallet addresses directly on your website or giving page.
+We also provide a simple, user-friendly link that lists all wallet addresses for each cryptocurrency your church accepts, allowing donors to easily copy and paste the correct address and complete their donation without confusion.

 You’re in control.
 While we can set you up for over 100 different cryptocurrencies, you’re free to accept only those you prefer—like Bitcoin, Ethereum, or any other specific coins you trust.